 Fennel's Priory Timeline

 1974: Nigel Hudson is born in Worcestershire, England, into an angling and gardening family.
 Is the son of a school master and a lay preacher.

 1980: Catches his first fish: a brown trout from a Welsh reservoir.
 Begins lifelong love of angling in wild places.

 1985: Begins a gardening job at a large country house.
 He will work in horticulture for the next seventeen years.

 1987: Writes his first book, Castle Quest, a fantasy tale about a quest into a seemingly abandoned castle.
 Stores his writing in a burgundy box-file given to him by his English teacher.
 This is why the Priory branding is burgundy, and why Fennel wears a burgundy waistcoat.

 1989: Introduced to the writing of BB and Chris Yates.
 Begins a quest for the ultimate wild carp lake.
 Writes a countryside book for his friends and compiles a book of his nature poetry.

 1990: Studies English and Art at college.
-Develops his love of language, and practises his pen and ink technique.
-Writes the copy for his college's brochures.
+Develops his love of language, and practises his pen and ink illustration technique.

 1992: Reads BB's Letters from Compton Deverell.
 This influences his writing style more than any other book.
 Writes Along the Green Lanes as a result.